ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.24.0-open-v9.43.0}

-Enhancement to Branch Protection Checks improving security for Code Branches :   The issue management system now lists the failed Branch Protection Checks as Issue Comments to to identify the failed branch protection causes faster.
+Enhancement to Branch Protection Checks improving security for Code Branches :   The issue management system now lists the failed Branch Protection Checks as Issue Comments to identify the failed branch protection causes faster.

 Validate Inventory with `cocoa inventory validate` command :   Validate existing inventory repositories and entries using the new `cocoa inventory validate` command.